 Top Secret America: The Rise of the New American Security State, by Dana Priest and William M. Arkin—The shocking reality behind America’s war on “terror”

-You might also be interested in my post, My 10 favorite espionage novels.
+You might also be interested in my post, My 20 favorite espionage novels.
+You may also enjoy 5 top nonfiction books about World War II (plus many runners-up).